nhsconnect/Dose-Syntax-Implementation/pages/explore/dosage-to-narrative-logic.md

 Separate sequential instructions (where each <sequence> is an incremental value) with ", then ".

-`Anydrug - 50 milligram - daily - oral - for 1 week, then 100 milligram - daily - oral - for 3 weeks`
+`Anydrug - 50 milligram - once a day - oral - for 1 week, then 100 milligram - once a day - oral - for 3 weeks`

 ### Concurrent  Instructions ###

 Separate parallel instructions (where <sequence> is the same) with ", and ".

-`Anydrug - 50 milligram - daily - in the morning - oral, and 100 milligram - daily - in the evening`
+`Anydrug - 50 milligram - once a day - in the morning - oral, and 100 milligram - once a day - in the evening`